jyotisp/AWS-High-Availability-Architecture/README.md

 # AWS-High-Availability-Architecture

-Her I have created the setup of AWS high availability architecture with the help of Cloudfront,S3,etc.
+Here I have created the setup of AWS high availability architecture with the help of Cloudfront,S3,etc.

 I have used python automation to achieve this setup.